-- 4. Compress the contents of the directory containing the compilation (usually dist/<project name>) into a ZIP file named Html<project name>.zip. - 5.
+- 4. Change to the directory with the compilation (normally dist/<projectname>) and add all the files and subfolders to a new ZIP file with the name Html_cprojectname>.zip. - 5.
 Copy the ZIP file to the imxweb\custom subfolder of your workspace.